sumukh-m/sumukh-m/README.md

 - 📫 How to reach me **sumukhmydur@gmail.com**

-A passionate technologist, I have dedicated my career to mastering the art of software development and data-driven decision making.
-Having honed my skills in both Java and Python, I've melded deep development experience with a comprehensive understanding of modern software architecture – diving deep into frameworks such as J2EE, Spring-MVC, Hibernate, and Spring Boot while integrating frontend solutions like Angular JS.

-My ardor for understanding and leveraging data propels me into the realms of Deep Learning, Machine Learning, and Data Science.
-With hands-on expertise in Convolutional Neural Networks, Recurrent Neural Networks, and Generative Adversarial Networks, I am well-versed in tools including PyTorch, TensorFlow, Keras, and more.
-My knack for visualizing and interpreting complex data has found its match in platforms like Power BI, Tableau, and Excel.

-As a seasoned database specialist, I navigate seamlessly across diverse systems such as MySQL, Postgres, Oracle SQL, and Microsoft SQL Server.
-My proficiency extends to optimizing and managing these databases with tools like SQL Server Management Studio.

-Understanding the dynamic nature of technology, I'm also immersed in the world of Cloud and DevOps.
-My hands-on experience with AWS, Docker, and Jenkins ensures that I bring scalability, flexibility, and continuous integration to all projects I undertake.

-With a firm belief that technology is as much about people as it is about code, I am committed to collaboration, continuous learning, and leveraging tech to solve real-world problems.
-Let's connect and explore how we can make a difference together!

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://linkedin.com/in/sumukh mydur" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="sumukh mydur" height="30" width="40" /></a>